 EOLPodcast

 Links mentioned in this episode:

 If you enjoy this content please share it with others and consider leaving a review on iTunes.
-Thanks again to all supporters on my page at Patreon.com/eolu, especially my latest patron Catherine Paton, and to Anne Jungerman for increasing your pledge, Amrita for buying me a coffee, Suzie Hopkins for your donation on Paypal, and Ray Burleigh for your donation and poem!
-Your contributions make all the difference.
+Thanks again to all supporters on my page at Patreon.com/eolu, especially my newest patrons DawnRosie Ross, and Beverly.
+And thank you to Xu Ying Steiner for buying me 5 coffees and to Nancy Reese Jones who made a donation on Paypal!
+Your contributions make all the difference and ensure this podcast stays ad-free.

+EOLPodcast